8. Clip View

 You can also adjust the clip start and end numerically using the respective value fields.
 For warped audio clips, these fields display values as bars-beats-sixteenths; for unwarped audio clips, the display is in minutes-seconds-milliseconds.
 Notice that you can use the Set buttons here to place the markers during playback.
 Setting markers this way is quantized according to global quantization.

-When Permanent Scrub Areas is enabled in Live’s Look/Feel Preferences, clicking in the lower half of the waveform or in the beat-time ruler will make clip playback jump to that point.
+When Permanent Scrub Areas is enabled in Live’s Display & Input Settings, clicking in the lower half of the waveform or in the beat-time ruler will make clip playback jump to that point.

 The Clip Scrub Area.